diffix/syndiffix-fs/README.md

           - Else:
             - Return the common prefix of the range, plus `*`, plus a random integer from inside the range.
     - Return a synthetic row from the generated values.

+## More information

+A description of SynDiffix, its privacy properties, and its performance measured over a variety of datasets can be found at [https://github.com/diffix/syndiffix/wiki/SynDiffix:-Overview](https://github.com/diffix/syndiffix/wiki/SynDiffix:-Overview).